joopertyhash/checker2w/README.md

-# This is an test project for getting latest transactions from etherscan
+# This is a sample project for getting latest transactions out of etherscan

 Install it and run: